tgodfrey0/turtlebot3_custom_image/README.md

 - Install the OpenCR packages
 - Edit the firmware config to allow the Pi Camera to be used
 - Enables SSH access
-- _TODO: Configures network details to allow for connection on boot (if the user has configured this in `scripts/XX_setup_network.sh`)_
+- Configures network details to allow for WiFi connection on boot (if the user has given the argument `addconnection`)

 When booting for the first time: